5 steps to performance change management planning

 2. Change impact management

 The reform will have both a direct and indirect impact.
-Dedicate a team towards impact analysis.
+Dedicate a team to impact analysis.
 They will map its reach and effect on different employee strata within the company.
 This analysis will help establish a risk mitigation strategy to facilitate a smoother transition.
 It will also guide the communication to follow.

 3. Stakeholder engagement